My Church

 "My Church" is the debut single by American singer Maren Morris.
-It was released in January 2016 as the lead single from her first studio album, Hero (2016).
-Morris co-wrote and co-produced the song with busbee.
+It was released on January 19, 2016, as the lead single from her first studio album, Hero (2016).
+Morris co-wrote and -produced the song with Busbee.
 The song won the award for Best Country Solo Performance and was nominated for Best Country Song at the 59th Annual Grammy Awards.

-Content
+Composition

-The song is used figuratively to describe the sanctuary that Morris feels in her car when she plays music on the Highway FM radio while driving.
+A country pop song, "My Church" is used figuratively to describe the sanctuary that Morris feels in her car when she plays music on the Highway FM radio while driving.
 It refers to listening to country icons like Johnny Cash and Hank Williams and is about "the simple joy that comes with turning up the volume, rolling down the windows and singing along to the radio at 65 miles an hour."
 She compares the experience to a church revival, saying, "Yeah, I guess that's my church."
-She co-wrote and co-produced the single with busbee.
+She co-wrote and co-produced the single with Busbee.

 The song is composed in the key of A major in a 4/4 time signature with a "shuffle" tempo of approximately 76 beats per minute.
 It follows the chord pattern A-D-A-E-A twice.
 Morris' vocals range from E_{3} to C_{5}.